puppetlabs/puppetlabs-docker_platform/README.md

 #####`manage_package`

-[TODO: I'm not sure what this does.
-The module won't install or define the package if you set this to true or false?]

-Won't install or define the Docker package, useful if you want to use your own package.
+Whether to manage the package.
+If set to 'false',the module doesn't define or install the package.
+Useful if you want to use your own package.
 Valid values: 'true', 'false'.
 Defaults to 'true'.

 #####`package_name`

 Specify custom package name.
-Default is set on a per system basis in `docker::params`.
-[TODO: what is docker::params?
-A define?]
+Default is set on a per system basis.

 #####`service_name`